 As such, the candidate and/or treasurer are required to electronically file a series of disclosure reports on the CFS in accordance with a reporting schedule which has been set by law.
-These reporting schedules are available on the Commission's website and in a compact disk included in your packet you received from the Office of Elections or County Clerk's Office when you filed your nomination papers.
+These reporting schedules are available on the Commission's website and in a compact disk included in your packet you received from the Office of Elections when you filed your nomination papers.